Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

-\textbf{Dataset Pre-processing.} As properties of each dataset may greatly impact the training of the segmentation network~\cite{nnUNET}, such as intensity distribution and voxel spacing, we deliberately apply some normalization procedures to all the datasets to ensure uniformity and compatibility between them. {\em Firstly}, all the images are reoriented to specific axcodes, respaced to a voxel size of $1 \times 1 \times 3~mm^2$ and cropped to non-zero region. {\em Secondly}, we apply different intensity normalization strategies to CT images and MRI images, specifically, for CT images, intensity values are truncated to $[-500, 1000]$ and applied z-score normalization.
-For MRI images, intensity values are clipped by $0.5\%$ and $99.5\%$ of the image, and then z-score normalized.
+As properties of each dataset may greatly impact the training of the segmentation network~\cite{nnUNET}, such as intensity distribution and voxel spacing, we deliberately apply some normalization procedures to all the datasets to ensure uniformity and compatibility between them. {\em Firstly}, all the images are reoriented to specific axcodes, respaced to a voxel size of $1 \times 1 \times 3~mm^2$ and cropped to the non-zero region. {\em Secondly}, we apply different intensity normalization strategies to CT, MRI and PET images.
+Specifically, for CT images, intensity values are truncated to $[-500, 1000]$ and applied z-score normalization.
+For MRI and PET images, intensity values are clipped by $0.5\%$ and $99.5\%$ of the image, and then z-score normalized.
 During training, we randomly crop the image patch with a fixed size of $288 \times 288 \times 96$.
 Random zoom-in, zoom-out, and intensity scaling are applied for data augmentation.

-\textbf{Dataset Statistics.} After integrating datasets, we derive a segmentation data collection that covers 497 segmentation classes, far outpacing each single dataset in both diversity and scale.
-We divide human body into eight regions, and classify each class into them manually.
-Fig.~\ref{fig:region_statistic} (b) and (c) show the distribution of classes and annotations across different human body regions.
-We further show the distribution of some example classes in each region in Fig.~\ref{fig:region_statistic} (a).
+After integrating datasets, we derive a segmentation data collection that covers 497 segmentation classes, far outpacing each single dataset in both diversity and scale.
+Specifically, the data collection is more than \textbf{fourth times} the size of the largest dataset (BraTS2023-GLI) in terms of volume number, and nearly \textbf{triple} the most comprehensive dataset (DAP Atlas) in terms of the class number.
+We divide the human body into eight regions and classify each class into them manually.
+Figure 11 (b) and (c) show the distribution of classes and annotations across different human body regions.
+We further show the distribution of some example classes in each region in Figure 11 (a).
 The extensive range of categories and regions lays the foundation for the \model{}'s wide application scenarios.
-The data collection is more than \textbf{fourth times} the size of the largest dataset (BraTS2023-GLI) in terms of volume number, and nearly \textbf{triple} the most comprehensive dataset (DAP Atlas) in terms of the class number.